Random Exclusion Codes: Quantum Advantages of Single-Shot Communication: Maximum quantum success probability in REC

-From the steps above one can easily see that for arbitrarily fixed measurements, one can always choose states such that the upper bound is attained.
+From the steps above one can easily see that for arbitrary fixed measurements, one can always choose states such that the upper bound is attained.
 Therefore, it is sufficient to maximize the quantity

 which is a function of the two measurements derived from the extremal POVMs $M_i$, where $i\in\{1,2\}$ and $(\theta_{ia_i}, \phi_{ia_i})$ are spherical polar coordinates of the Bloch vector $\hat{m}_{ia_i}$.
 The weight parameters of the three-outcome (corresponding to indices $\kappa \in\{0,1,2\}$) POVMs, can be written by